Know Your Rights:

 What Will Happen at the Court Hearing?

 At the hearing about the sexual assault, you will attend and the offender can attend.
 The judge will probably ask you questions.
 If there are lawyers involved, the lawyers may or may not be allowed to ask questions.
 If the offender is present but does not have a lawyer, the offender may or may not be allowed to ask you questions.
 This is one of the reasons why it can be helpful to have a lawyer or sexual assault victim advocate with you.
 If you are worried about your privacy, you can ask the court to “close” the courtroom to the public, and keep the paperwork private.
-See Resources at the end of this publication.

 What Happens After the Hearing?